- Add an email address to the Gmail white list

 - In the search box at the top, select the Down arrow

-- In the From field, enter [email protected]
+- In the From field, enter the sender email address

 - At the bottom of the search window, click Create filter